org-arl/unet-blog/_posts/2020-12-06-Converting your laptop to a JANUS modem using UnetAudio.md

 You should hear the transmission from your computer speaker!
 If you don’t, check your speaker volume and try again.

-## Transmitting & receiving using JANUS protocols
+## Transmitting & receiving using JANUS standard

 TODO: